DestructiveReasoning/profiler/README.md

 Building Profiler
 -----------------
-To build profiler, ensure that you have the dependencies outlined above, and run the following in the directory of your choice:
+To build Profiler, ensure that you have the dependencies outlined above, and run the following in the directory of your choice:
 ```
 $ git clone https://github.com/DestructiveReasoning/profiler.git
 $ cd profiler